 Polar Bears

 Hopefully, you will never need to remember this information, but we hope it serves you well if you do.
-Please share this information with anyone you know who hikes in bear country.
+Please share this information with anyone you know who hikes or lives in bear country.